Grand-Federation/Grand-Federation-Rules/index.md

 9. Explosions, gas, or similar munitions should be indiscriminate, no explosions should be group or owner safe, exceptions may apply in very specific circumstances (gas mask checks, etc) cleared beforehand by Grand Federation leadership.
 Land mines however are not required to detonate on friendly agents unless touched directly by them.

 10. Flashbangs are to last a reasonable amount of time (ideally at or under 10 seconds) and must count down regardless of mouselook status.
-Flashbangs or similar devices can either blind infantry OR tanks, not both.
+Flashbangs or similar devices can either blind infantry OR vehicles, not both.

 11. Hand grenades should not be thrown faster than a maximum of 30 m/s, and if there is adjustable gravity, it should be as close to standard as possible.
 This is to prevent physics gaps, and you are also not an MLB pitcher.